Film and Video - Request a Video

 Students with their own equipment are often interested in building their portfolio of professional work while earning a much-needed stipend to support their studies.
 Please email the following information, which will then be forwarded to all students in the Film & Video Production major.
 Those interested will contact you directly.

-Include the following information in an email to John Philbin, Film and Video Production Program Coordinator.
+Include the following information in an email to John Schmit, Film and Video Production Program Coordinator.

 - Your name, company, and contact information